Sojourn probabilities in tubes and pathwise irreversibility for It\^o processes: One-dimensional systems

-Equation \eqref{eq:scenario1_free_diffusion}, which for small enough tube radius is the dominant contribution to the exit rate, is proportional to $D(\traj(t),t)$ and hence path-dependent.
-In Fig.~\ref{fig:radius_and_theoretical_rates} (b) we show the exit rate Eq.~\eqref{eq:axit_result_intro} to order $R^0$, evaluated along the path Eq.~\eqref{eq:def_traj} for a tube radius $R_0/L= 0.1$.
-We observe that the exit rate is significantly smaller when the path is close to the barrier top, where the diffusivity profile shown in Fig.~\ref{fig:potential_and_trajectory} (b) displays a smaller value as compared to the potential wells $x= \pm L$.
-This indicates that the radius $R_0/L = 0.1$ is so small that the exit rate Eq.~\eqref{eq:axit_result_intro} is already dominated by the free-diffusion contribution Eq.~\eqref{eq:scenario1_free_diffusion} which is proportional to $D$.
-Indeed, by comparing the magnitude of the total exit rate to order $R^0$, shown in Fig.~\ref{fig:radius_and_theoretical_rates} (b), to the typical magnitude of the order-$R^0$ term Eq.~\eqref{eq:scenario1_Lagrangian}, plotted in Fig.~\ref{fig:radius_and_theoretical_rates} (c), we conclude that $\mathcal{L}_1^{\traj,(0)}$ only contributes about 10\% of the value of the total exit rate in subplot (b).
-In App.~\ref{app:numerical_comparison_small_tubes} we show, by comparison to numerically simulated tubular exit rates, that for the present system and tube considered, the perturbative exit rate Eq.~\eqref{eq:axit_result_intro} to order $R^0$ perfectly describes the numerically measured exit rate, so that for the small radius $R_0/L = 0.1$ the two terms Eqs.~\eqref{eq:scenario1_free_diffusion}, \eqref{eq:scenario1_Lagrangian} fully characterize the actual the exit rate.
+where as before both $a$, $D$ and their spatial derivatives are evaluated along $\traj(t)$; the subscript 1 in Eq.~\eqref{eq:scenario1_Lagrangian} indicates that this is the Lagrangian for the first scenario we consider.
+In Fig.~\ref{fig:radius_and_theoretical_rates} (b) we show the exit rate Eq.~\eqref{eq:axit_result_intro} to order $R^0$, evaluated along the path Eq.~\eqref{eq:reference_path} for a tube radius $R_0/L= 0.1$ and using Eqs.~\eqref{eq:scenario1_free_diffusion}, \eqref{eq:scenario1_Lagrangian}.
+We observe that the exit rate takes on a minimum at time $t \approx 0.5 \td$, i.e.~when the path is close to the barrier top $x \approx 0$.
+At this point also the diffusivity profile shown in Fig.~\ref{fig:potential_and_trajectory} (b) displays a minimum; this suggests that the radius $R_0/L = 0.1$ is so small that the exit rate Eq.~\eqref{eq:axit_result_intro} is already dominated by the free-diffusion contribution Eq.~\eqref{eq:scenario1_free_diffusion}, which is proportional to $D$.
+Indeed, when we compare the magnitude of the total exit rate to order $R^0$, shown in Fig.~\ref{fig:radius_and_theoretical_rates} (b), to the typical magnitude of the order-$R^0$ term Eq.~\eqref{eq:scenario1_Lagrangian} in Fig.~\ref{fig:radius_and_theoretical_rates} (c), we conclude that $\mathcal{L}_1^{\traj,(0)}$ only contributes less than 10\% of the value of the total exit rate in subplot (b).